 The inclusion of all eligible customers groups, including A.1 and A.2, is based on party input in the prepared testimony.
-For instance, PG&E and SCE supported including IOU distribution non-residential customers.
-PG&E asserted that there should be a minimum 1 kilowatt (kW) of load reduction threshold for participation.
-SCE indicated that customers' accounts should have a peak demand of at least 200 kW to be eligible to participate.
-SDG&E indicated that there should be a minimum load shed requirement of 100 kW.
-Several parties supported allowing dual participation with BIP.
+For instance, PG&E and SCE supported including IOU distribution non-residential customers.49 PG&E asserted that there should be a minimum 1 kilowatt (kW) of load reduction threshold for participation.50 SCE indicated that customers' accounts should

 CESA provided significant insight in its prepared testimony that led to the inclusion of groups A.3 and A.4.
-CESA indicated support for allowing net exports by behind the meter solar plus storage, vehicle-to-grid (V2G) resources, and other distributed energy resources that can meet a base performance requirement.
-CESA also indicated that double compensation for exports is a non-issue because exports are not modeled in the California Energy Commission forecast and because the provision of reliability services in accordance with the ELRP are outside the RA framework; safety and reliability concerns associated with exports can be addressed in the interconnection process.
+CESA indicated support for allowing net exports by behind the meter solar plus storage, vehicle-to-grid (V2G) resources, and other distributed energy resources that can meet a base performance requirement.53 CESA also indicated that double compensation for exports is a non-issue because exports are not modeled in the California Energy Commission forecast and because the provision of reliability services in accordance with the ELRP are outside the RA framework; safety and reliability concerns associated with exports can be addressed in the interconnection process.54